fmerg/pymerkle/docs/decoupling.rst

         commitment  : None

-        status      : UNVALIDATED
+        status      : UNVERIFIED

         -------------------------------- END OF PROOF --------------------------------

     >>>

-In this case, proof validation proceeds like in the following sections.
+In this case, proof verification proceeds like in the following sections.

 Audit proof